AshkanZand/Data-Engineering-Projects/README.md

 This repository contains projects related to data engineering.

 ## Project 1
-In this lab, you practiced the implementation of:
+In this project, you practice the implementation of:

 * Extraction of data from CSV, JSON, and XML file formats.
 * Transformation of data as per requirement.